DoddiSkula/weather-map/README.md

-# Weather map
+# World Weather Map

-An interactive map of the world showing live weather in cities around the world.
+A simple interactive map of the world showing live weather in cities around the world.

+Live version available on heroku: https://worldweathermap.herokuapp.com/.

 ## The weather data